M&M's: M&M characters

 Early black-and-white ads for the confection in 1954 featured two talking, anthropomorphic M&M characters—one plain and one peanut—diving into a swimming pool full of chocolate.

 The first incarnation of the characters in CGI was a 1994 celebrity campaign that had the characters interacting with celebrities on which M&M candy color is their favorite.
 This campaign was created by Blue Sky Studios.
 Concurrent with the 1995 blue M&M campaign, the company introduced a second set of computer-animated "spokescandies" in their television commercials.

 The depiction and campaign of the M&Ms were made by Will Vinton in 1995.
 Vinton previously created the clay-animated California Raisins in 1986.
 Around the time he worked on CGI projects, he made the depiction of the M&M characters as more mature than most food mascots.
-These include the team of the cynical and sardonic Red (originally voiced by Jon Lovitz, thereafter Billy West), who is the voice of the mascots for milk chocolate, peanut butter, and crispy.
-The happy and gullible Yellow (originally voiced by John Goodman, thereafter was voiced by J. K. Simmons), who is the mascot for Peanut and originally was known as "Peanut" when that variety was first introduced.
-Other mascots include the "cool one", Blue (voiced by Robb Pruitt), who is the mascot for Almond M&M's; the seductive Green (her personality is a reference to the 1970s urban legend that green M&Ms were aphrodisiacs) (voiced by Cree Summer in most regions, and by Larissa Murray in the UK), who is the mascot for both Dark Chocolate Mint and Peanut Butter, and the slightly neurotic Orange (voiced by Eric Kirchberger), who was introduced when the Crispy variety was first released and is currently the mascot Pretzel that debuted in 2010.
-As the mascot of Pretzel, Orange was joined by the second non-M&M mascot, Pretzel Guy, who "supports" the character and offers helpful advice who hates the idea of having a pretzel put inside his body.
+These include the team of the cynical and sardonic Red, originally voiced by Jon Lovitz, thereafter Billy West, the voice of the mascots for milk chocolate, peanut butter, and crispy.

+The happy and gullible Yellow, originally voiced by John Goodman, thereafter J. K. Simmons, is the mascot for Peanut and originally was known as "Peanut" when that variety was first introduced.
+The "cool one", Blue, voiced by Robb Pruitt, is the mascot for Almond M&M's.

+The seductive Green, voiced by Cree Summer in most regions, and by Larissa Murray in the UK, is the mascot for Dark Chocolate Mint and Peanut Butter.
+Her personality is a reference to the 1970s urban legend that green M&Ms were aphrodisiacs.

+The slightly neurotic Orange, voiced by Eric Kirchberger, was introduced when the Crispy variety was first released and is the mascot Pretzel that debuted in 2010.
+As the mascot of Pretzel, Orange was joined by the second non-M&M mascot, Pretzel Guy, who "supports" the character and offers helpful advice, and who hates the idea of having a pretzel put inside his body.